MaddyGuthridge/COMP3891/Memory Management/Page tables/inverted page table.md

 |           3 |   2 |                0x3C |      | 5    | another entry collided with this entry, so the next property is set                      |
 |           4 |     |                     |      |      |                                                                                          |
 |           5 |   4 |                0x3C |      |      | Even though the hash would have put it at index 3, it went here because of the collision |

+Note that the `frame index` is not actually a property for the entry structure -- it is a property of the array of entries.

 Because multiple processes might have addresses with the same page (or different addresses with the same hash), there is a risk of collisions.
 As such we also need to store what process owns each frame.